Henry Bloch, Co-Founder Of H&R Block, Dies At 96

 In 1971, Richard, who battled lung and colon cancer, retired, and about 10 years later he sold his interest in the company.
 He died in 2004 at the age of 78.

-Older brother Leone died in 2012 at the age of 91.
+Older brother Leon died in 2012 at the age of 91.

 H&R Block was very successful and Henry put much of his fortune back into Kansas City, funding the arts and a business school among other things.

-In the 1970s, Bloch and his wife Marion became avid art collectors.
+In the 1970s, Bloch and his wife, Marion, became avid art collectors.
 The couple amassed a collection of two dozen Impressionist and post-Impressionist paintings.
 The collection included works by Manet, Van Gogh, Matisse and Monet.

 Bloch had said that all the art would eventually go to the Nelson-Atkins Museum of Art in Kansas City.

-Block died Tuesday at the age of 96 in Kansas City.
+Bloch died Tuesday at the age of 96 in Kansas City.
 He retired as the company's chief executive officer in 1992 and as chairman of the board of directors in 2000.